KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 **A kickstart for your PBMM Cloud!**

 This solution gives users the ability to manage most network infrastructure settings and configurations from excel.
-This project comes pre-prepared with an entire sample network infrastructure, with **Core, Prod and Non Prod Subscriptions**, which can be used or modified to suit your needs.
+This project comes pre-prepared with an entire sample network infrastructure, including Disaster Recovery region with **Core, Prod and Non Prod Subscriptions**, which can be used or modified to suit your needs.

 Running the **AzureTemplateGenerator.ps1** script it will parse the excel file and generate all of the following for a brand new **Enterprise level PBMM Network Infrastructure** in Azure.